random689/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `copyStudent c/name` to copy all the names of the students that are currently shown in the GUI.
 The `copyStudent` command calls `Model#getFilteredStudentList`, loading the current list of filtered students, which in this case is all the students from the loaded book data.
 Afterwards, the `copyStudent` command calls its own `getCopyContent` method, which then calls `CopyCommand#getNameContent` since the user wants to copy all names of students, appending all the names of the students in the filtered student list to the user's clipboard.

 The following sequence diagram shows how the copy operation works for a copyStudent command.
-The `copyTeacher` command works similarly, so we will only discuss students here.
+The `copyTeacher` command works similarly, so we will only discuss `copyStudent` here.
 If the user specifies another field to be copied, such as `phone` or `email`, the command also works similarly, so we will not discuss them here.

 ![CopySequenceDiagram](images/CopySequenceDiagram.png)